CarletonComputerScienceSociety/advent-of-code/readme.md

 # Join our Leaderboard

-To join the CCSS Advent of Code leaderboard, navigate <a href="https://adventofcode.com/2020/leaderboard">here</a> and enter the following leaderboard code:
+To join the CCSS Advent of Code leaderboard, navigate <a href="https://adventofcode.com/2020/leaderboard">here</a>, login, and enter the following leaderboard code:

 `970906-fa1dc2ae`